Academics

 As a current BS/MS student, how do I apply to the PhD program in BME at northwestern?

-BS/MS students are considered coming out of their undergraduate careers, but you still must select the “TGS Transfer Student” application type.
+BS/MS students are considered coming out of their undergraduate careers and are eligible for school fellowships.
 Your application will be reviewed and treated like any other outside applicant.
 Completing your undergraduate studies at Northwestern does not guarantee admission.

 Financial Aid and Funding